geotrev/bulba/README.md

 constructor() {
   super()

-  this._cardHeadingText = "My cool heading"
+  // provide a default value for the internal property this._cardHeadingText = "My cool heading"
 }

+// Define accessors

 set cardHeadingText(value) {
   if (!value || value === this.cardHeadingText) return

   this.validateType(value)

-  const oldValue = this._cardHeadingText
+  const oldValue = this.cardHeadingText
   this._cardHeadingText = value

-  this.componentPropertyChanged("_cardHeadingText", oldValue, value)
+  this.componentPropertyChanged("cardHeadingText", oldValue, value)
   this.setAttribute("card-heading-text", value)
   this.requestRender()
 }